datum-cloud/awesome-alt-clouds/README.md

 - [Tigris](https://www.tigrisdata.com/) - A globally distributed S3-compatible object storage service that enables developers to store and access any amount of data.
 - [Tinybird](https://www.tinybird.co/) - Real-time data platform for building instant APIs over streaming and batch data.
 - [Turso](https://turso.tech/) - Distributed SQLite database with global edge replication.
+- [Upstash](https://upstash.com/) - Serverless Redis and Kafka with per-request pricing, global replication, and REST API for edge computing workloads.
 - [Wasabi](https://wasabi.com/) - A S3-compatible object storage service for use with AI, content delivery, backup, and archiving workloads with no egress or API fees.
 - [Xata](https://xata.io/) - Serverless database platform with built-in search and analytics.